Immunotherapies provide new hope for lung cancer patients

 “It was like night and day,” she said.
 “I could go back to just about my regular activities again.
 I was never sick.”

-Fernandez is using her extra time to advocate for lung cancer research and to enjoy time with her husband of 43 years, her son and her 88-year-old mother.
+Fernandez is not cured but she feels well and is using her extra time to enjoy time with her husband of 43 years, her son and her 88-year-old mother and to advocate for lung cancer research.
+She is headed to a rally in Washington later this month.

 “They gave me four months to live and here I still am,” she said.